Chapter #15

 Marsh Frequency chart

-Below in the chart is a list of the higher audio frequencies, 40,000 Hertz or below, that could be used with John Marsh’s instrument and make it work using the harmonic sideband method.
+Below in this chart is a list of the higher audio frequencies, 20,000 Hertz or lower, that could be used with John Marsh’s instrument and make it work using the harmonic sideband method.
 Many different audio frequencies could be calculated to work.
+We did the highest audio frequency for each organism.
+The BX and the BY frequencies probably would not work since the sidebands would have to go nearly 600,000 Hertz to hit the correct frequency.
+For this reason, the RF carrier frequency should be changed.
+The best frequencies would always be the highest audio frequency you could use within the 20,000 Hertz frequency range of the instrument.

 Marsh Sideband frequencies

-Conclusion: The fact that John Marsh built these Beam Ray replica Rife Machines and used different carrier frequencies with the same audio frequencies conclusively proves that he never understood how the instrument was really suppose to work.
-This also shows that John Crane didn't really know how the instrument was supposed to work because he was doing the same thing as John Marsh.
-The fact that Philip Hoyland did not reveal how the Beam Ray Clinical instrument really worked has affected Rife's work in a negative way to this vey day.
+Chapter Summary: The fact that John Marsh built these Beam Ray replica Rife Machines and used different RF carrier frequencies with the same audio frequencies conclusively proves that he never understood how the instrument was really intended to work.
+This also shows that John Crane didn't really know how the instrument was intended to work either.
+John Crane was doing the same thing that John Marsh was doing.
+The fact that Philip Hoyland did not reveal how the Beam Ray Clinical instrument really worked has affected Rife's work in a negative way to this very day.